Government Agents vs. Phantom Legion: Production

 Republic had been economizing on its serials, shortening the running time from an average of 18 minutes per chapter to 13, and reusing cliffhanger endings from older serials to avoid staging new ones.
 The studio also stopped licensing expensive comic-strip and radio properties (like The Lone Ranger, Dick Tracy, and Captain America) and instead filmed generic cops-and-robbers adventures and original science-fiction stories.
 The studio scaled back production as well, from four new serials per year to three.
 (The fourth would now be a reissue of an older serial.)

 Republic's serials of the 1930s and 1940s had been scripted by writers working in teams, with as many as seven authors contributing to a single screenplay.
 Government Agents vs. Phantom Legion was written by only one man: Ronald Davidson.
 Davidson was the ideal choice because he had written and/or produced many Republic serials, and therefore knew where to consult the old film footage, and how to work it into his new screenplay.
 Most of Government Agents vs. Phantom Legion is new material, but Davidson's 12-chapter script incorporates clips from six older Republic serials.

 Leading man Walter Reed recalled, "One reason they wanted me was because I looked a lot like Ralph Byrd -- 15 feet away you couldn't tell us apart -- and they had all these stock shots from his Dick Tracy serials.
 I must have driven 20 different cars to match stock footage they had.
 We'd do 60 to 70 [camera] setups in a day [and] we'd do 25 pages of script in a day.
-In a A film, you'd do two pages a day.
+In an A film, you'd do two pages a day.
 You work so hard in serials that you don't have time to socialize.
 You hit your marks, do your lines, and move on."

-Government Agents vs. Phantom Legion was the least expensive Republic serial of 1951, budgeted at $153,083 although the final negative cost was $153,612 (a $529, or 0.3%, overspend).
+Government Agents vs. Phantom Legion was the least expensive Republic serial of 1951, budgeted at $153,083 although the final negative cost was $153,612 (an overspend of $529, or 0.3%).
 The script's working title was Government Agents vs. Underground Legion, but the film went into production as Government Agents vs. Phantom Legion on May 1, 1951, as confirmed by The Hollywood Reporter.
 The serial's production number was 1931, and filming concluded on May 23, 1951.
 All special effects in Government Agents vs. Phantom Legion were created by Republic's in-house team of Howard and Theodore Lydecker.

 Release

-Government Agents vs. Phantom Legions official release date was July 4, 1951, although this was actually the date upon which the sixth chapter was made available to film exchanges.
+Government Agents vs. Phantom Legion was released on July 14, 1951.
+(One source cites the date as July 4, which was when the sixth chapter was made available to film exchanges, but trade publications The Exhibitor and Boxoffice agree on the July 14 release date.)

 The film was followed by a re-release of Haunted Harbor, retitled Pirates' Harbor, instead of a new serial.
 The next new serial, Radar Men from the Moon, followed in 1952.